Comprehensive, Compassionate Care for Complex Psychiatric Disorders

 - Unique programs and services that address complex mental, behavioral and medical conditions to help patients function in everyday life

-Houston Methodist provides unparalleled inpatient and outpatient services tailored to patients’ specific mental health care needs.
+Houston Methodist provides unparalleled outpatient and inpatient services tailored to patients’ specific mental health care needs.

 - Cognitive behavioral therapy (CBT)